 But a life insurance conversation can be more upbeat than you’d expect.

-The whole point is to financially protect all the good plans you have in store for your family, after all.
+The whole point of getting life insurance is to financially protect all the good plans you have in store for your family, after all.
 If you’ve been putting off talking to your partner about life insurance, let this be the nudge you need.
 From getting on the same page to setting next steps, here’s how to avoid awkwardness and make a plan you both feel good about.

 Life insurance can be a much simpler (and cheaper) project to tackle than you might expect.
 That said, there are a few details to cover to make sure you’re on the same page.